nate-j5/finch-project/README.md

 The "user selected provider" piece was not totally clear to me.
 At first, I attempted to call the `https://api.tryfinch.com/providers` endpoint to get the list of providers and render that list to the screen.
 However, that endpoint returns a lot of data so I ended up manually copying the provider list from Finch connect into a JSON file.
 I ran out of time, but the idea was to have the user select the provider from the dropdown and have that data rendered to the screen.

-Instead, my application requests an access token from the Finch API and returns dummy data with a list of employees.
-When an employee is clicked it displays their name and the company name.

 ### Key takeaways
 - Finch's API documentation is well organized, and was pleasant to experiment with.
 - I struggled to understand the instructions.
 I wasn't sure if the instructions were intentionally obscure but in the future, I'd allocate my resources (time permitting) to clarify the instructions.